spinnaker/spinnaker.github.io/news/editions/edition3.md

 With Spring upon us, the annual Spinnaker Summit is closer than you think.
 The CFP recently opened, and the application contains plenty of inspiration.
 Newly created tracks - Deep Dive, Hands-On, and Solutions & Case Studies - aim to create a high-quality program that will appeal to any CD stakeholder.
 Visit the #spinnaker-summit-2020 channel for brainstorming support, and count on help with presentation prep as needed.
 Submit your proposals today!

 ## [Fix Applied for Clouddriver SQL Injection Bug Discovered by Autodesk](https://github.com/spinnaker/clouddriver/pull/4435)
 Engineers from Netflix and Armory acted quickly to include an important Clouddriver fix in the 1.17 release.
-The PEN testing team at longtime Spinnaker user company Autodesk discovered the SQL injection vulnerability and facilitated the quick fix.
+The PEN testing team at Autodesk, a company using Spinnaker in production, discovered the SQL injection vulnerability and facilitated the quick fix.
 Community teamwork win!

 ## User Stories
 ## [Kubernetes-Native Spinnaker Pipelines with Istio at Descartes Labs](https://cd.foundation/blog/2020/02/24/descartes-labs-implementation-of-spinnaker-pipelines-the-end-of-waterfall/)
-Watch Louis Vernon's story of how Descartes Labs, an uber-cool geospatial analysis platform, evolved its waterfall deployments into modern Kubernetes pipelines, using GKE with Spinnaker, Istio and StackDriver.
+Watch Louis Vernon's story of how Descartes Labs, a cool AI-based geospatial analysis platform, evolved its waterfall deployments into modern Kubernetes pipelines, using GKE with Spinnaker, Istio and StackDriver.
 Today, Istio routes updates between environments all running in the same cluster to deliver a stable SDLC.

 ## [Multi-environment Microservice Delivery With Spinnaker at JPMC](https://www.infoq.com/presentations/spinnaker-jpmorgan-chase/)
 Hear Richard Francois, a VP at JP Morgan Chase, and Olga Kundzich explain how Spinnaker has helped the bank deploy software experiences to both public clouds and on-prem private clouds from one central locus of control and visibility.
 Monitoring system integration and no-code, zero-downtime deployments to Kubernetes, AWS, and the private cloud code-named "Gaia" have set this financial giant apart.